ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 tokens issued from a continuation are considered new, separate access tokens.
 The AS MAY revoke previously-issued access tokens after a modification has occurred.

-If the modified request can be granted immediately by the AS, the [grant response](#response) MAY contain any newly-created [access tokens](#response-token) or newly-released [subject claims](#response-subject).
+If the modified request can be granted immediately by the AS (the grant request is in the _approved_ state), the [grant response](#response) MAY contain any newly-created [access tokens](#response-token) or newly-released [subject claims](#response-subject).
 The response MAY contain a new ["continue" response](#response-continue) as described above.
 If interaction